-Amalgam filling, also called silver filling or mercury filling, has been used in dental care for a long time.
+Amalgam fillings, also known as silver fillings or mercury fillings, have been used in dental care for a long time.
 However, since it involves mercury, which is a toxic element, it is not preferred in modern dental clinics.
-In fact, the real challenge of today is the removal of amalgam fillings.
+The real challenge of today is the removal of amalgam fillings.

 In this guide, you will find answers to many questions about amalgam filling and removal.
-You will also find some other details that you should consider if you have any.
+You will also find some additional details that you should consider if applicable.

 What Is Amalgam Filling?

 Dental amalgam is composed of silver, mercury, copper, and zinc.
-Cavities in teeth are filled with this mixture, and it has a metallic look that you might be already familiar with.
+Cavities in teeth are filled with this mixture, which has a metallic look that you may already be familiar with.
 However, this treatment is not followed much these days, mainly because of the mercury content, which makes up half of the composition by weight.
-It is banned in many European countries, though some dentists still tend to practice this technique in other parts of the world.
+It is banned in many European countries, although some dentists still practice this technique in other parts of the world.

 Why Is Amalgam Filling Used?

 Although tooth-colored composites and gold fillings are the common alternatives of amalgam fillings, they fell back in the market in the past.
 Tooth-colored composites are more expensive and less durable, whilst gold fillings are durable but highly expensive.
 On the other hand, amalgam fillings are pretty affordable and durable.
-However, one big pitfall of them is they look like decayed teeth, which is really terrible.
-The same aesthetic problem comes with the gold fillings as well.
+However, one big pitfall of them is that they resemble decayed teeth, which is really terrible.
+The same aesthetic problem also occurs with gold fillings.
 They don’t look natural, either.

-The patients seeking lower prices and longer durability have preferred amalgam fillings, and they have ignored aesthetics.
+Patients seeking lower prices and longer durability have preferred amalgam fillings, often overlooking aesthetics.
 However, today, we know that amalgam poses serious health risks.

 Are Amalgam Fillings Safe?

-It seems that there is not a conclusive answer to the question.
+It appears that there is no conclusive answer to the question.
 However, many experts agree that removing or replacing the amalgam filling increases the risk of vaporing the mercury.
 Also, they agree that amalgam filling poses a higher risk for patients under the age of 15, having metal allergies, or pregnant women.
-Therefore, if you don’t have an amalgam filling, you can keep avoiding that.
-If you already have an amalgam filling, don’t get it removed or replaced if you don’t have any problem with it.
+Therefore, if you don’t have an amalgam filling, you can avoid it.
+If you already have an amalgam filling, don’t remove or replace it unless you have a problem with it.

 When Do Amalgam Fillings Need To Be Replaced?

-An amalgam filling is expected to last for 15 years or so under normal conditions.
-However, if you are grinding or clenching, the service life of the metal filling may decrease.
-Also, certain urgencies may lead to replacing the amalgam fillings, such as a new cavity under the filling, a damaged filling edge (open margin), cracked or broken tooth surface…etc. Whatever the reason is, you should get your amalgam filling replaced by highly competent experts.
+An amalgam filling is expected to last approximately 15 years under normal conditions.
+However, if you grind or clench, the service life of the metal filling may decrease.
+Additionally, certain urgencies may necessitate replacing the amalgam fillings, such as a new cavity under the filling, a damaged filling edge (open margin), or a cracked or broken tooth surface.
+Whatever the reason, you should have your amalgam filling replaced by highly competent experts.
 Amalgam filling replacement needs a thorough examination and utmost care due to the potential mercury evaporation during the treatment.

 Once the removal is done, your dentist can fill in your tooth with a teeth-colored filling.
 This will be safer for your health.